Freud Corner (Golders Green Crematorium): Description

 The white stone shelf to the left of the black marble plinth with the ancient Greek bell krater holds nine urns, As of 2021.
-While most of these are brick-sized brownish metal containers inscribed with the name, date of birth and date of death of the deceased, both the cremated remains of Colin Peter Freud and of Margaret Freud are kept in wooden caskets.
+While most of these are brick-sized brownish metal containers inscribed with the name, date of birth and date of death of the deceased, both the ashes of Colin Peter Freud and of Margaret Freud are kept in wooden caskets.
 The ashes of Dr. Lajos Lévy and his wife Katá are in the same vessel.
-The following rest here:
+The cremated remains of the following rest here:

 The white stone shelf to the right of the black marble plinth currently holds four urns.
 The ashes of Tini Maresch are in a brick-sized brownish metal container like those already mentioned.
 So are those of Mathilde Hollitscher (née Freud) and her husband Robert, which are in the same vessel.
-The ashes of Anton Walter Freud and his wife Annette share a large wooden casket, while the cremated remains of Henny Freud are kept in a stone urn made of granite.
-The following rest here:
+The ashes of Anton Walter Freud and his wife Annette share a large wooden casket, while the ashes of Henny Freud are kept in a stone urn made of granite.
+The cremated remains of the following rest here: